 How Long Do I Have to File a Lawsuit After a Dog Bite in Florida?

-The statute of limitations in dog bite cases is typically four years.
-You’ll have four years from the date the dog bite occurred to file a personal injury lawsuit.
+The statute of limitations in dog bite cases is typically two years.
+You’ll have two years from the date the dog bite occurred to file a personal injury lawsuit.
 If you miss the deadline, you may lose your right to recover compensation.

 There are a few exceptions to the rule.
 You may have more or less time depending on the circumstances.
 If you have questions about preserving your right to compensation, it’s always a good idea to speak with an experienced attorney sooner rather than later.